ridmachathu/AppliedProject/README.md

 Install Angular CLI on the machine

+- `npm install -g @angular/cli`

 Navigate to "app" and run the following

+- `cd app`
 - `npm install --force`

-Navigate to "template" and run the following to install dependencies for the template
+Navigate back to "template" and run the following to install dependencies for the template

+- `cd ../template`
 - `npm install`

 ## Run Development environment